Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/new-york-usa/index.md

 <!-- Identify 3-5 (anticipated) outcomes.
 What will/has the project achieved?
 Thes should not be the same or repeated from elsewhere.
 Use this space to emphasize something different.
 About 50 words per is minimum, but these can be as long as you want/need. -->

 **Support Economic Growth**.
-The plan aims to support the development of the IoT industry in New York City, and thus creating new business opportunities for entrepreneurs, startups, and established companies in many different sectors to drive the overall economic growth of the city.
-Entrepreneurs, startups, and established companies can benefit from the growth of the IoT industry by developing new products and services, entering new markets, and collaborating with other businesses and stakeholders in the IoT ecosystem.
+The plan aims to support the development of the IoT industry in New York City, creating new business opportunities for entrepreneurs, startups, and established companies in different sectors to drive the city's overall economic growth.
+Entrepreneurs, startups, and established companies can also benefit from the growth of the IoT industry by developing new products and services, entering new markets, and collaborating with other businesses and stakeholders in the IoT ecosystem.

 **Build a Connected City**.
-All resident in the city deserves equal access to be part of the connected city, this includes access to affordable high-speed internet, digital devices and servicesm and ensure they can take advatage of the benefits provided by the digital economy and society.
+All residents in the city deserve equal access to the connected city, including access to affordable high-speed internet and digital devices and services.
 The goal of providing equal access to the digital economy and society is important because it can create more job opportunities, enhance educational experiences, and improve access to services for all residents of New York City.

 **Harness the Power of Data**.
-One of the important goals of NYC IoT strategy is to promote data sharing across City agencies and with the public.
-It enables organizations to gain valuable insights, make informed decisions, improve operational efficiency, enhance customer experiences, and drive innovation.
+One of the goals of NYC's IoT strategy is to promote data sharing across City agencies and the public.
+This data enables organizations to gain valuable insights, make informed decisions, improve operational efficiency, enhance customer experiences, and drive innovation.

 ## Open Questions
 <!-- Identify 1-3 open question(s).
 What is uncertain, unclear, or still unresolved about this project?
 These can be 50 words or less. -->

-**Open questions 1**.
+**Sustainable Funding**.
 The plan relies heavily on public and private funding sources, but it is unclear how sustainable these funding sources are over the long term.
 How will the city ensure that these initiatives are cost-effective and sustainable?

-**Open questions 2**.
-The strategy covers a wide range of stakeholders, how will the city promote the interoperability and collaborative partnerships among theses parties, especially interoperability between private and public sectors?
+**Public-Private Partnerships**.
+The strategy covers a wide range of stakeholders, how will the city promote collaborative partnerships among theses parties, especially between the private and public sectors?

 ## References

----

 ### Primary Sources